-Having identified a project and an issue you would like to work on it is a good idea to introduce yourself to the project community and outline your plans for tackling the issue.
-This means the community know you are working on the issue and gives the community an early opportunity to help course correct your proposal if necessary (which can save lots of time).
+Having identified a Top Level Project (TLP) and an issue you would like to work on, it is a good idea to introduce yourself to the project community and outline your plans for tackling the issue.
+This lets the community know you are working on the issue and gives the community an early opportunity to help course correct your proposal, if necessary (which can save you lots of time).

-Here’s an example of what your first most might look like:
+Here’s an example of what your first email might look like:

 There are two main advantages to sending a mail like this.
-Firstly, you force yourself to think carefully about what is needed and whether you have the skills (and thus where you will need help).
-Secondly, it allows people in the community to provide input.
-For example, in the above case the community would probably point out that there is a widget template system that needs to be modified to ensure this format is used consistently.
+First, you force yourself to think carefully about what the project requires and whether you have the skills to do it (and thus where you will need help).
+Second, it lets people in the community provide input.
+For example, in the above case the community might point out that there is a widget template system that would need modification to use this format consistently.